Early History

 Today

 GGC’s innovative practices, caring culture and extremely affordable tuition are changing the future for students at all levels, of all ages and from all walks of life.
-Its ground breaking, four-year college model changes how educators facilitate and support student learning and is characterized by its integrated approach to attention, affordability and access.
+Its groundbreaking, four-year college model changes how educators facilitate and support student learning and is characterized by its integrated approach to attention, affordability and access.

-Note: Enrollment data confirmed by the University System of Georgia (USG) for fall 2023, and economic data provided by the USG as of June 2023.
+Note: Enrollment data confirmed by the University System of Georgia (USG) for fall 2024, and economic data provided by the USG as of June 2024.
 Alumni total provided by GGC Advancement.